jaswinderkour1608/terraform_security_grp_rule/README.md

 ## Terraform with Security group rule

-This repository terraform_security_group_rule contains versions of
+This repository contains versions of security group rules, multiple options of how you can write your configuration files.

-1. Version security group rule 1.0
+1. Version 1.0 Security Group Rule (hard coded)

+The first security group rule version is hard coded, which is not recommended by Terraform, it makes our code not reusable.
+But it is good to have for it for comparing with other versions.
+It is always good pracitice to start with hard coding, because this way you will understand the basics of automation and IaaC.
+Security group rule has two ports ingress open 22 and 80 and in Terraform you have to specify egress rule, which is open to 0.0.0.0/0.

-2. Version security group rule 1.1
+2. Version 1.1 Security Group Rule (with variables)

 This security group rule is the simple version of configuring your security group rule using variables.tf and tfvars/dev.tf file.
 Variables makes this template